Theodoric I of Wettin: Biography

 Theodoric was born in the early 10th century to unknown parents.
 He married Jutta of Magdeburg.
-They had two sons, Dedo and Frederick.
+They had at least two sons, Dedo and Frederick.
 He is mentioned as Dedo's father by bishop Thietmar of Merseburg.
-Dedo is the first known count of Wettin, and Dedo's son, Theodoric II, Margrave of Lower Lusatia, is the first member of the Wettin dynasty, taken as established by his father.
-He inherited or acquired Wettin Castle during his career, potentially from his father.
-Theodoric, because his son Dedo held the rank of Count, was presumably Count of Wettin.
-Little is known about his political career other than that he was a supporter of the Duke of Saxony.
+Dedo is the first known count of Wettin, and Dedo's son, Theodoric II, Margrave of Lower Lusatia, is considered as the first member of the Wettin dynasty, taken as established by his father.
+He inherited or acquired Wettin Castle during his career, perhaps from his father.
+As his son Dedo held the rank of Count, Theodoric may also have been a Count of Wettin.
+Little is known about his political career, other than that he was a supporter of the Dukes of Saxony.
 He died in 975 in a feud against his son.